benzoin Northern Spicebush Potted Plants

 | Spicebush Swallowtail butterfly pupa -

 Lindera benzoin Spice Bush Butterfly caterpillar photos by cj Click on pictures for larger image

-benzoin Spicebush potted plants are $7.00 each plus UPS
+benzoin Spicebush potted plants are $8.00 each plus

-Please contact us with your address including zip code for the cost for shipping potted plants.
+email with your zip code and number of plants for the cost for shipping potted plants.